antonstefanov/rarg/README.md

 - `--help` - display command help
 - `--version` - display command version
-- `--rarg-suggestions-script` - displays a script with instsructions how to install it to enable autocompletion
+- `--rarg-suggestions-script` - displays a script with instsructions how to install it to enable shell autocompletions
-- `--rarg-add-path` - displays a script with instructions how to add the app executable to the user's path
+- `--rarg-add-path` - displays a script with instructions how to add the app executable to the user's path (helpful during development)

 ## Examples